TrueOsiris/docker-vrising/README.md

 ![Big Change](https://img.shields.io/badge/big-change-f03020)<br>
 Server config files are in `/path/on/host/persistentdata/Settings`.<br>
-Change needed as files in `/path/on/host/server/` are overwritten on update.<br>
+This change was needed as files in `/path/on/host/server/` are overwritten on Steam update.<br>
 Priority of settings is 1. container variables, 2. files in /persistentdata, 3. files in /server<br>
 If there are no files in `/path/on/host/persistentdata/Settings`, the default files (which may have been altered by you) will be copied there.